Klurifixus/projectPT2/README.md

 14. **Google Search Engine**: An invaluable resource for any developer.
 I frequently used Google to find solutions to challenges, explore documentation, and access a wide range of development resources.

-15. **Chat GDP**: Another mention of ChatGPT?
-As previously mentioned, it's an AI tool that provided quick answers and guidance throughout the project's development.

-These tools and resources collectively played a crucial role in the successful completion of the project, each offering unique capabilities and insights.

-16. **FontAwesome**: A comprehensive library of vector icons that can be customized and embedded in projects.
+15. **FontAwesome**: A comprehensive library of vector icons that can be customized and embedded in projects.
 I used FontAwesome to enhance the user interface of the project, providing visually appealing and recognizable icons.

-17. **Favicon**: Favicons are the small icons that appear in browser tabs, bookmark bars, and other user interface components.
+16. **Favicon**: Favicons are the small icons that appear in browser tabs, bookmark bars, and other user interface components.
 For this project, I designed a unique favicon to represent the application and make it easily identifiable among other browser tabs.

+17. **Pixabay**: for free images and sound.

 ## Contributions